-How to disable your notebook or laptop’s touchpad for Microsoft Windows XP, Vista, 7, 8 and 10?
-That annoying touch-pad are mostly supplied by Synaptics Pointing Device, which means the software that comes with it is more or less the same from one laptop manufacturer to another.
-Sony uses Alps Pointing device, which is a different hardware.
-Since there is no universal controller from Microsoft, here as some tutorials on how to disable the touchpad.
+How to disable touchpad for Microsoft Windows 10?
+That annoying touch-pad is mostly supplied by Synaptics Pointing Device, which means the software that comes with it is more or less the same for all laptop manufacturers.
+Synaptics is the market leader for touchpad however there are others such as Alps Pointing device.

+Possibly the best permanent solution is to disable the device in Windows Device Manager.
 As shown in the ‘Device Manager’ list (Right click ‘My Computer’ then select ‘Properties’), click on the ‘Mouse and other pointing devices’ list and disable the Touchpad driver.
 If the disable option is not available, you can uninstall it, but it is best not to because you will be prompted to install new hardware every time you boot up Windows.

 Note: Since the touchpad is a ‘mouse’, the device name is called HID-compliant mouse.
 There are probably two since you’ll be using your own mouse, thus you have to guess which is the mouse and which is the touchpad by disabling it one by one.

 Some laptop manufacturers do offer the option of enabling or disabling the touchpad in the BIOS.
 Lenovo ThinkPad comes with this feature.
 I am not too sure if other manufacturers such as Dell, HP, Huawei, Samsung, Lenovo, Asus, MSI, Acer, Toshiba, Vaio, or Apple offer similar features.
 Just boot into BIOS to check if an option is present.

 HP has their own software for disabling the touchpad.
 Some manufacturers such as HP include a physical on/off button.
 Asus on the other hand uses a combo of Fn + F1 to F12, it really depends on the brand and make of the laptop.